rosmiajose/Autonomous-Drone-Visual-Tracking/README.md

 - Design and develop a **mobile robot platform with visual control**
 - Implement **real-time object and person detection** on a live drone video stream
 - Build a **closed-loop visual control system**: perception → decision → actuation
-- Demonstrate **multi-sensor fusion** with camera as the primary sensor
+- Demonstrate single-sensor visual control using the onboard camera as the sole input to the perception and control pipeline
 - Achieve **autonomous target tracking** with obstacle awareness

 ---